dee221208/openshift-feb-2023/Day3/README.md

 # Day3

-## Deploying an application using github repo
+## Lab - Deploying an application using github repo

 Deploying using docker strategy i.e using Dockerfile
 ```